Excessive Discharge of Urine: Natural Remedies, Historical Insights, and Modern Solutions

 - Bistort root (2 oz)

-These boil in water until reduced, strain, mix with cayenne, sweeten with liquorice, and serve four times daily.
+For these, boil in water until reduced, strain, mix with cayenne, sweeten with liquorice, and serve four times daily.

 Dietary Guidelines